WHAT IS A VANPOOL?

 Island Transit does not operate their Vanpool Program for profit.

-The fares collected are based on van size and daily round-trip mileage.
+The Vanpoool fees collected are based on van size and daily round-trip mileage.
 Your vanpool fee covers operating costs which include fuel, maintenance, insurance and the capital cost of the van.

 Each person riding in an Island Transit vanpool van shares in the responsibilities of operating the van, such as: helping to keep the van clean, being courteous and considerate in their dealings with fellow riders and members of the public and recruiting riders and drivers when necessary.